ifonseca69/CryptoClustering/README.md

 *   **PCA2**:

-    -   The higher values for PCA2 futures from all the coin_ids show 200 days and one year.
+    -   The higher values for PCA2 futures from all the coin_id show 200 days and one year.
     -   Short-term futures (14 days) start with negative values but turn positive after 30 days.

 *  **PCA3**:

     -   Compared to PCA1, PCA2 has higher values for the future of 30 days.
     -   Maintains these values slightly up to 60 days, after which the long-term futures decrease started from the futures of 200 days.

+*  **PCA1,PCA2**:
+	 - The two dimensions, PCA1 and PCA2, represent the most influential values for the data set and simplify the dimensional data for observing the trend with the clusters compared to PCA3.

 **Note** : short term up to 60 days. long term 200 days and 1 year.